If living on a boat brings freedom, then living in international waters outside of the rule of any country’s law is the ultimate freedom.

-However see, the child may also have a right to citizenship in the countries bordering international waters.
-The case would have to go through court and citizenship would certainly not be a guarantee.
+However, the child may also have a right to citizenship in the countries bordering international waters.
+The case would have to go through court, and citizenship would certainly not be guaranteed.

 You Can Live On A Yacht In International Waters